truenas/middleware/docs/developer/frontend/setup.rst

     :alt: Set up a Development target.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen32.png
-    :alt: Once you see this your enviroment is ready.
+    :alt: Once you see this your environment is ready.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen33.png
     :alt: Welcome to FreeNAS 10.